Activists worry about potential abuse of face scans for ICE

 BOSTON (AP) — Civil rights activists complained Monday of the potential for widespread abuse following confirmation that at least three states have scanned millions of driver’s license photos on behalf of Immigration and Customs Enforcement without the drivers’ knowledge or consent.

-Public records obtained by the Georgetown University Law Center on Privacy and Technology provided the first proof that ICE asked for scans in Utah, Vermont and Washington, which offer driving privileges to immigrants who are in the U.S. illegally.
+Public records obtained by the Georgetown Law Center on Privacy and Technology provided the first proof that ICE had sought such scans, which were conducted in Utah, Vermont and Washington.

-All three states agreed to the ICE requests, according to documents shared with The Associated Press on Monday and first reported by The Washington Post.
+All three states — which offer driving privileges to immigrants who are in the U.S. illegally — agreed to the ICE requests, according to documents shared with The Associated Press on Monday and first reported by The Washington Post.

 “States asked undocumented people to come out of the shadows to get licenses.
 Then ICE turns around and uses that to find them,” Alvaro Bedoya, the center’s director, said Monday.

-ICE spokesman Matthew Bourke declined to comment on whether the scans had been used to arrest or deport anyone.
+ICE spokesman Matthew Bourke did not directly address written questions, including whether the agency used the scans to arrest or deport anyone.

+“During the course of an investigation, ICE has the ability to collaborate with external local, federal and international agencies to obtain information that may assist in case completion and prosecution efforts,” Bourke said in a written response.
+“This is an established procedure that is consistent with other law-enforcement agencies.”

-At least two cases in Utah and one in Washington state appeared to involve immigration enforcement, but the vast majority of requests from ICE in Utah were from its Homeland Security investigations division, which has a limited role in immigration enforcement.
+At least two cases in Utah and one in Washington state appeared to involve immigration enforcement, but the vast majority of requests from ICE in Utah were from its Homeland Security Investigations division, which has a limited role in immigration enforcement.

 The documents for Vermont and Washington involved just a handful of records.
 The Utah document obtained by Georgetown was a ledger with details on more than 1,800 cases spanning two years of requests from multiple agencies, including other states, the FBI and the State Department.